-- 1. Connect the Ethernet port of your computer to the gateway.
-Please refer to chapter 4.4.10 - 2.
+- 1. Connect the Ethernet port of your computer to the Ethernet 1 (FastEthernet) port of the router using a shielded CAT5 cable with RJ45 (or M12) connector. - 2.
 If not yet activated, enable DHCP on your computer's Ethernet interface so that an IP address can be obtained automatically from the router.
 This usually takes a short amount of time until your PC has received the corresponding parameters (IP address, subnet mask, default gateway, name server).
 You may track the progress by having a look to your network control panel and check whether your PC has correctly retrieved an IP address of the range 192.168.1.100 to 192.168.1.199. - 3.
 Launch your favorite web browser and point it to the IP address of the router (the URL is http://192.168.1.1). - 4.
 Please follow the instructions of the Web Manager for configuring the router.
 Most of the menus are self-explanatory, further details are given in the following chapters.

 6.1.1.
-Initial Access
+Initial Access - cybersecurity